<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 To learn more about the FAFSA deadlines, check out this article by Edvisors.

 SAI stands for “Student Aid Index.”
 The SAI has replaced the EFC, or “Expected Family Contribution” calculation.
-The SAI is used to determine how much aid a student or family needs.
+The SAI determines how much aid a student or family needs.

 Unlike the EFC, the SAI can be a negative number (as low as -1,500), signifying that a student is eligible for more aid.